WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 There are six default shortcodes in WordPress you can use without plugins.
 Hence, creating a playlist or a gallery with a shortcode doesn’t require external tools.

-However, the customization features you’ll have at your disposal will be limited, so changing the gallery’s layout or introducing new playback features for the video shortcode can be difficult.
+However, the customization features at your disposal will be limited, so changing the gallery’s layout or introducing new playback features for the video shortcode can be difficult.

 Installing Elementor Pro will allow you to get a shortcode for each template layout you make with this page builder.